vladcalin/gemstone/docs/creating_a_service.rst

 Exposing private methods
 ~~~~~~~~~~~~~~~~~~~~~~~~

-In order to expose private methods, we have to decorate them with the :py:func:`pymicroservice.private_api_method`.
+In order to expose private methods, we have to decorate them with the :py:func:`gemstone.private_api_method`.
 These methods can be accessed only by providing a valid Api Token with the request.
 In addition, we must override the
-:py:meth:`pymicroservice.PyMicroService.api_token_is_valid` method to implement the token validation logic
+:py:meth:`gemstone.MicroService.api_token_is_valid` method to implement the token validation logic

 ::

-    class MyMicroService(PyMicroService):
+    class MyMicroService(MicroService):

         # stuff